 How To Treat Constipation In Cats

-- Beware: more than 50% of male cats who are thought to be constipated actually have a medical emergency.
+- See the vet as more than 50% of male cats who are thought to be constipated actually have a urinary obstruction.

 Now dive deeper.
 Continue reading “Help!
-My Cat Is Constipated”
+My Cat Is Constipated: Treating Constipation”